ThisIsMelika/Smart-Greenhouse/README.md

 # Smart Greenhouse Monitoring System

-Academic/individual prototype implementing core parts of a **smart greenhouse monitoring system** based on a given Software Requirements Specification (SRS).
+Academic/individual prototype implementing the core components of a **smart greenhouse monitoring system** in accordance with a given Software Requirements Specification (SRS).

-Focus: sensor data collection → threshold validation → alerting → persistent storage — with clean Persian RTL user interface.
+Focus: sensor data collection → threshold validation → alerting → persistent storage — with a clean Persian RTL user interface.

 ## What this project demonstrates